Thursday Transactions | Federal News Network

 OTTAWA SENATORS — Reassigned G Kevin Mandolese to Belleville (AHL).

+PHILADELPHIA FLYERS — Recalled D Egor Zamula from minor league taxi squad.

-SAN jOSE SHARKS — Reassigned C Joel Kellman and D Brinson Pasichnuk to San Jose (AHL).
+SAN JOSE SHARKS — Reassigned C Joel Kellman and D Brinson Pasichnuk to San Jose (AHL).
+Recalled LW Ivan Chekhovich from San Jose (AHL).
+Reassigned D Karlis Cukste to San Jose (AHL).

+TORONTO MAPLE LEAFS — Recalled D Timothy Liljegren and G Michael Hutchinson from minor league taxi squad.

 RAPID CITY RUSH — Signed F Brandon Magee to standard player contract.